stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > [PEP 324](https://www.python.org/dev/peps/pep-0324/) explains subprocess in detail.

+### Use collections.abc for Custom Collection Types

+The abstract base classes in _collections.abc_ provide the components for building your own custom collection types.

+Use these classes, because they are fast and well-tested.
+The implementations in Python 3.7 and above are written in C, to provide better performance than Python code.

+### Use breakpoint() for Debugging

+This function drops you into the debugger at the point where it is called.
+Both the [built-in debugger](https://docs.python.org/3/library/pdb.html) and external debuggers can use these breakpoints.

+The [breakpoint()](https://docs.python.org/3/library/functions.html#breakpoint) feature was added in version 3.7 of Python.

+> [PEP 553](https://www.python.org/dev/peps/pep-0553/) describes the _breakpoint()_ function.

+## Application Design

+### Use a Modern Framework for CLI Applications

+Consider using the [Cyclopts](https://cyclopts.readthedocs.io/en/latest/) framework or the [Typer](https://typer.tiangolo.com/) library for building new CLI applications.
+Both of these use type hints and are built for modern Python.
+Many projects still use the older [Click](https://click.palletsprojects.com/) framework.

+If you must limit your project to only use the Python standard library, use the [argparse](https://docs.python.org/3/library/argparse.html) module.
+The _optparse_ module is officially deprecated, so update code that uses _optparse_ or _getopt_ to use _argparse_ instead.
+Refer to [the argparse tutorial](https://docs.python.org/3/howto/argparse.html) in the official documentation for more details.

+### Use Products To Enable Concurrency and async

+The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable a single process to avoid blocking on I/O operations.
+To achieve concurrency with Python, you must run multiple Python processes.
+Each of these processes may or may not use asynchronous I/O.

+Many products support these features, so that you can run your Python code concurrently on multiple CPUs or multiple computers, and can use asynchronous code when it makes sense to do so.
+You often do not need to implement these capabilities yourself.

+To run multiple Python processes, use a Python framework or a separate product that suits your needs.
+For example, you could use the [Dramatiq](https://dramatiq.io/) task processing library, [Dask](https://docs.dask.org/en/stable/index.html) for parallel computation, a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/), or an application server like [Gunicorn](https://gunicorn.org/).
+To reliably handle long-running processes at scale, you can use a container system with one container per process, such as Kubernetes or [Amazon ECS](https://aws.amazon.com/ecs/).

+To use asynchronous I/O in your code, use a Python library or framework that supports it.
+Some support writing both synchronous and asynchronous functions in the same application.
+The [FastAPI](https://fastapi.tiangolo.com/) Web framework [supports both types of function](https://fastapi.tiangolo.com/async/), as does [Dramatiq](https://dramatiq.io/guide.html#actors).

+Code that uses asynchronous I/O must not call _any_ function that uses synchronous I/O, such as _open()_, or the _logging_ module in the standard library.
+Instead, you need to use either the equivalent functions from _asyncio_ in the standard library or ensure that the third-party library that you use is designed to support asynchronous code.

+> If you use a framework that supports asynchronous I/O it may provide safe functions for services like logging, but you must still ensure that asynchronous functions never call any synchronous functions.

+If you need to build a custom application that manages multiple processes, consider using the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) package in the Python standard library.

+### Configuration: Use Environment Variables or TOML

+Use environment variables for options that must be passed to an application each time that it starts.
+If your application is a command-line tool, you should also provide options that can override the environment variables.

+Use [TOML](https://toml.io/) for configuration files that must be written or edited by human beings.
+This format is an open standard that is used across Python projects and is also supported by other programming languages.
+For example, TOML is the default configuration file format for Rust projects.

+Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
+If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

+TOML replaces the INI file format.
+Avoid using INI files, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

+### Use Logging for Diagnostic Messages, Rather Than print()

+The built-in _print()_ statement is convenient for adding debugging information, but you should use logging in applications.
+If you use an application framework, it should include features for logging.

+If you are implementing logging yourself, consider using [loguru](https://loguru.readthedocs.io/en/stable/) or [structlog](https://www.structlog.org/).
+Use a [structured format](https://www.structlog.org/en/stable/why.html) such as JSON, so that your logs can be parsed and analyzed later.
+Always include timestamps with timezones, and use the UTC timezone on servers and shared systems.

+Avoid using the [logging module](https://docs.python.org/3/library/logging.html) in the Python standard library.
+It is slow, more difficult to configure than modern logging libraries, and the default configuration does not provide logs with timestamps.

 ### Use httpx for Web Clients

 Use [httpx](https://www.python-httpx.org/) for Web client applications.
 Many Python applications include [requests](https://requests.readthedocs.io/en/latest/), but you should use httpx for new projects.